 How do teachers implement a Circle of Friends in the classroom?

 The process begins with a whole class meeting where the teacher discusses friendship and inclusion without the focus child present.
-Classmates volunteer to join the circle, and the teacher selects six to eight pupils to form the core group.
+Classmates volunteer to join the circle, and the teacher selects six to eight learners to form the core group.
 This selected group then meets weekly with an adult facilitator and the focus child to set practical targets for breaktimes and collaborative activities.

 What are the benefits of the Circle of Friends approach for learning?